-Friends and Family Accommodation v Reduced contact with family /friends which is of concern v v Child or young person and or their family reside in unsuitable/unstable/temporary/overcrowded New friends who are not known to parents/carers v accommodation v Concerns about location (neighbourhood, Unexplained change in attitude from the child v Relationship ASB, gang activity) v Concerns about isolation/safety v Is (s) breakdown v Suspected abuse in family (emotional, unhappy with accommodation (although it meet physical neglect, physical or sexual) v A lack of need) v Often stays elsewhere v Is homeless and or sofa warmth/understanding/attachment and/or trust from surfing v Resides independently in unsupported parent/carer v Carers do not implement age appropriate accommodation v Accommodation is being accessed/used by boundaries (including use around social media) v Failure to adults/peers of concern or who pose a risk to the young. report missing episodes v Abusive/bullying friendships v Friends/family are involved in gang activity/known to the criminal justice system/Neighbourhood Police/ASB teams.
-No Low Medium High No Low Medium High Education, Training, Employment (ETE) Emotional Wellbeing v Is not engaged in ETE, and/or is not motivated to bev v Fatigue v Poor self-image v Low mood v Self-harm - Cutting Excluded and/or does not have an education offer v v Overdosing v Eating disorder v Suicide attempts v Whereabouts often unknown v Frequently late/leaves Concerning perceived 'risk taking' (substance misuse, sexual early/leaves site, incidents of absence without permission v risking taking, offending).
+1) Friends and Family Accommodation v Child or young person and or their family reside in v Reduced contact with family /friends which is of concern v unsuitable/unstable/temporary/overcrowded New friends who are not known to parents/carers v accommodation v Concerns about location (neighbourhood, Unexplained change in attitude from the child v Relationship ASB, gang activity) v Concerns about isolation/safety v Is (s) breakdown v Suspected abuse in family (emotional, unhappy with accommodation (although it meet physical neglect, physical or sexual) v A lack of need) v Often stays elsewhere v Is homeless and or sofa warmth/understanding/attachment and/or trust from surfing v Resides independently in unsupported parent/carer v Carers do not implement age appropriate accommodation v Accommodation is being accessed/used by boundaries (including use around social media) v Failure to adults/peers of concern or who pose a risk to the young. report missing episodes v Abusive/bullying friendships v Friends/family are involved in gang activity/known to the criminal justice system/Neighbourhood Police/ASB teams.
+No Low Medium High No Low Medium High 4) Emotional Wellbeing Education, Training, Employment (ETE) v Is not engaged in ETE, and/or is not motivated to bev v Fatigue v Poor self-image v Low mood v Self-harm - Cutting Excluded and/or does not have an education offer v v Overdosing v Eating disorder v Suicide attempts v Whereabouts often unknown v Frequently late/leaves Concerning perceived 'risk taking' (substance misuse, sexual early/leaves site, incidents of absence without permission v risking taking, offending).
 Change in attitude to learning/employment v Regular v Low self-esteem/self-confidence v Bullying/threatening breakdown of school/training placements due to perceived behaviour v Aggression/violent outbursts v Concerning behavioural issues v Increasingly disruptive, hostile or substance misuse v Expressions around invincibility or not physically aggressive v Friendships/peer groups either within caring about what happens to them. or outside the ETE setting are with others at risk of criminal and/or sexual exploitation v Is socially isolated in the ETE v Fear and scare of reprisal or violence from young people or setting, and /or experiences bullying, adults. abuse/violence/harassment.
-No Low Medium High No Low Medium High v Known (previous or current) violence and/or abuse from within the family, and/or from peers, associates, intimate partners v Physical injuries v Disclosure/evidence of physical/sexual assault v Evidence of coercion/control v Living in a gang associated neighbourhood v Use of sexualised language and/or violence v Risk taking behaviours (sexual and /or offending) v Low self-esteem/self-confidence/self-harm v Bullying/threatening behaviour, aggression, violent outbursts v Limited or no recognition of abusive/exploitative behaviour or understanding of abusive/exploitative behaviour but unable to apply this to their own situation.